mhvk/baseband/docs/baseband/tutorials/getting_started.rst

 <https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html>`_ of a
 `numpy.ndarray`, with the exceptions of ``None``.
-Advanced indexing (as done above with ``subset=([1, 3], 0)``) is also possible, but any indexing that leads to a reduction in the number of dimensions will result in errors.
+Advanced indexing (as done above with ``subset=([1, 3], 0)``) is also possible, but any indexing that leads to a change in the number of dimensions will result in errors.
 We can use broadcasting to select specific threads from more than one sample shape dimension; see the Numpy documentation on `integer array indexing.
 <https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html#integer-array-indexing>`_